-Rating Description

-Meets The school meets criteria as evidence by review, observation or interview.

-Partially The school meets some aspects of the criteria as evidenced by review, observation or interview, but

-Meets moderate concerns are noted.

-Does The school does not meet the criteria as evidenced by review, observation or interview and severe

-Not concerns are noted.
+Rating Description Meets The school meets criteria as evidence by review, observation, or interview.
+Partially The school meets some aspects of the criteria as evidenced by review, observation, or interview, but Meets moderate concerns are noted.
+Does Not The school does not meet the criteria as evidenced by review, observation, or interview and severe Meet concerns are noted.

-Meet

-Kid's Community College Charter High School successfully met the majority of performance criteria as evidenced in the following pages.
+Pivot Charter School successfully met the majority of performance criteria as evidenced in the following pages.
 A detailed criteria checklist with staff findings, commendations and recommendations has been compiled and provided to the school to assist with continual growth.
 This report is also on file in the Charter Schools Office.

-Per Florida Statute 1002.33(7)19(c)1 which states, "A charter may be renewed provided that a program review demonstrates that the criteria in paragraph (a) have been successfully accomplished and that none of the grounds for nonrenewal established by paragraph (8)(a) has been documented."
+Per Florida Statute 1002.33(7)(c)1 which states, "A charter may be renewed provided that a program review demonstrates that the criteria in paragraph (a) have been successfully accomplished and that none of the grounds for nonrenewal established by paragraph (8)(a) has been documented."